vidjil/vidjil/doc/immunobiological_background.md

   - As with Ts
   - Cs and Gs
 - A gene is a sequence of nucleotides on a chromosome that can be translated by our cell's biological machinery
-- Genes offer differ between individuals
+- Genes often differ between individuals
 - A locus (latin for "place", plural: loci) is the position of a significant sequence of DNA on a chromosome
 - DNA has a reading direction: from the 5' (or upstream) end toward the 3' (or downstream) end, named after nucleic acid ring structures found in DNA
 - Parts of our DNA can be read and expressed into more complex organic molecules called amino acids by our cells